 1960: This station only reported one fire this fire season.

-1961: A one and a quarter mile of road to the lookout was rebuilt.
-A new stove and chimney were installed.
-The handrail and related parts were painted.
+1961: A one and a quarter mile of road to the lookout rebuilt.
+A new stove and chimney installed.
+The handrail and related parts painted.

 1962: Some one climbed to the catwalk and shot through the building shutters about center height of the windows, hitting the stove pipe and damper on the way through.

-1963: The lookout was painted completely and new gates were installed on the catwalk at both sides of the trap door.
+1963: The lookout painted completely and new gates installed on the catwalk at both sides of the trap door.

 1964: This site was included as a radio relay point for the change over to FM.

 1964:This station reported nine discoveries during the fire season.